 For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

 Secreted extracellular vesicles are categorized according to their physical characteristics.
-Exosomes are generally 50–100 nm in diameter and are released as a result of the fusion of a multivescular endosome with the plasma membrane.
+Exosomes are generally 50–100 nm in diameter and are released as a result of the fusion of a multivesicular endosome with the plasma membrane.

-Microvesicles are much larger, up to 1 µm (although they can be as small as 100 nm) and bud directly from the plasma membrane.
+Microvesicles are much larger, up to 1 µm (although they can be as small as 100 nm), and bud directly from the plasma membrane.
 Finally, membrane particles are smaller (50–80 nm) and are characterized by the presence of CD133 on their membranes.

-This pathway card lists the most important types of extracellular vesicles and summarizes the biogenesis mechanism, physical characteristics and most important protein markers for each type.
+This pathway card lists the most important types of extracellular vesicles and summarizes the biogenesis mechanism, physical characteristics, and most important protein markers for each type.